lydia12634/Team-2502.github.io/_wiki/2017-12-13-adding-wiki-pages.markdown

 1. Clone the [repository](https://github.com/Team-2502/Team-2502.github.io) for this wiki

-1. Navigate to the  `_posts` directory and make a new file that follows the convention `YYYY-MM-DD-name-of-post.markdown`
+1. Think about what kind of wiki page you will make.
+If it's a wiki page related to build, navigate to the `_build` directory.
+If it's related to maintaining this wiki, navigate to the `_wiki` folder.
+If it's related to programming, navigate to the `_programming` directory.
+These directories are called *collections*.
+The placement of your page will impact which index your page shows up in.

+1. Make a new file.
+Ensure the name is all lowercase, has no spaces, and briefly describes the purpose of the page.

 1. Now, you need to add some YAML front matter.
 YAML front matter goes at the beginning of your file and looks like

 {% highlight yaml %}
 ---
 layout: post
 title:  "How to add wiki pages"
-date:   2017-12-13 21:39:43 -0600
 categories: meta
 ---
 {% endhighlight %}

-You will need to edit the title and date as you see fit.
-The date follows the `YYYY-MM-DD` convention, while the time follows the `HH:MM:SS` 24-hour format.
-The `-0600` represents the GMT-6 (CST) timezone.
+You will need to edit the title.

 Additionally, edit the categories.
-If your page is about how to do something related to build/design, change the line with categories to `categories: build`.
-If it's related to programming, change it to `categories: programming`.
+If your programming page is about how to do something related to wpilib, change the line with categories to `categories: wpilib`.
+If your build page is related to design, change it to `categories: design`.
 Do your best to keep your page within the existing categories.
 The categories will impact the URL of your wiki page.
-For example, a page with `categories: build` will have a URL of `https://team-2502.github.io/build/YYYY/MM/DD/title-of-page.html`.
-Similarly, a page with `categories: programming auton` will have a url of `https://team-2502.github.io/programming/auton/YYYY/MM/DD/title-of-page.html`.
 Use categories to sensibly *categorize* your pages.

 6\.
 Once you're done with your page, save, commit and push to the `new-pages` branch